Trongsa Dzong: Geography

 The Dzong and the small town surrounding it are situated on a spur, a wild rocky area, above the ravines of the Mangde Chuu valley with the scenic backdrop of the Black Mountains on its southwest.
 The Dzong is located above the fast flowing Mandge Chu in a unique setting that has been described as "the most spectacularly sited dzong in Bhutan with a sheer drop to the south that often disappears into cloud and mist".

 Approach to Trongsa, till 1970, was only from the upper reaches of the Mangde Chu valley, starting the descent to the Trongsa town and the dzong from the location of two small chortens at Chendebji (One built by Lama Shida in Nepali style in the 18th century and the other a new one built in Bhutanese style in 1982)), which is 14 km away along foot tracks, after crossing the Pela La pass (3330 m).
 This trackroute traverses through farms, deciduous forests, crosses side streams, raises to Tangsibji village before descending to the Mangde Chu valley.
 The vegetation seen along the route consists of shrubs of edgeworthia (high altitude dwarf bamboo), which are used for making paper.
 Fauna encountered on this route are mainly brown monkeys - the rhesus macaques.
 En route at Tashiling, a new Potala Lhakhang could be seen alongside a wrathful statue of Guru Rinpoche.
 The Potala Lhakhang was built in 2005 and is housing a 9 m high statue of Chenresig.
-Arriving at the head of the valley brings a spectacular view of the very large white Trashi Dzong.
+Arriving at the head of the valley, there is an extensive view of the large white Trashi Dzong.

 From Thimpu, the capital city on the west, the journey is by road, of about 7 hours, passing through mountain ranges on the east and west directions.
 The road is aligned above the Dzong, passes through a vegetable market and then through a small palace.
 This palace is where the late king Jigme Dorji Wangchuk (the third king of Butan) was born in 1928.